 1 In the case of pension or capital pay-outs, default interest on arears should be paid from the date of debt enforcement proceedings or legal action are initiated.
-This corresponds to the Swiss Federal 'BVG' Legislation (governing occupational pension schemes) minimum interest rate.
+This corresponds to the Swiss Federal BVG legislation minimum interest rate.